 Again, other than the more powerful hardware, the XT8 shares the same set of settings and features as the CT8.
 It also uses the same web interface and the Asus mobile app.
 That said, you can find out more in the review of the CT8, including how to set the system up.

-To avoid repeating myself, I’ll recap here some significant points.
+To avoid repeating myself, I’ll recap below some significant points.

 - Out of the box, the two XT8 hardware units are pre synced.
-No matter how you change them individually — like using each for a different network — once restored to default settings, they are ready to work together as a mesh.
+No matter how you change them individually — like using each as a standalone router for a different home — once restored to default settings, they are ready to work together as a mesh.

 - The XT8 router can work with all other AiMesh-enabled routers, as the router unit or a satellite node.